billvaglienti/ProtoGen/README.md

 Enum tag attributes:

 - `name` : gives the typedef name of the enumeration

+- `file` : Optional attribute that gives the header file name (.h) that will be used for this enumeration.
+The `file` attribute can only be used with enumerations that are global (i.e. not a child of a Packet or Structure tag).
+If `file` is not provided global enumerations are output in the main header file.
+Protogen will track the file location of the enumeration and will automatically add the necessary include directive to any module that references the enumeration.

 - `comment` : Gives a multi-line line doxygen comment wrapped at 80 characters that appears above the enumeration.